webbuilders-group/silverstripe-image-cropper-field/README.md

 ![reset tool](screenshots/Tool_9.jpg)

 Image Cropper Field will not overwrite the current image and instead will create a new image.
 The filename of the new image is determined by the filename of the current image.
-The new image is saved into the `Cropped` folder by default.
-Both of these settings can be changed before you press the `Crop Image` button.
+The new image is saved into the `Cropped` subfolder.
+The name of the new image can be changed before you click the  `Crop Image` button.

-Note, the cropped image should be saved to a sub-folder.
-If no sub-folder is set, it will default to the `Cropped` folder.

 ![Crop Preview window](screenshots/Capture_4.jpg)